TritonDataCenter/rfd/rfd/0010/README.md

 With logs going into Manta, it has been suggested that people would want tools to manage these other than the m* tools. (mls, mget, mfind, etc.)

+### Knowing when all logs are uploaded

+Trent suggested a use case of wanting to be able to script knowing when a final log upload was complete.
+Ignore the "container didn't log" case where there will be no uploaded log files.
+The use case could theoretically be handled if the last log upload used the same timestamp [or a later one] as a 'destroy' time in the cloudapi MachineAudit.

+Josh points out that some VMs will never have any logs uploaded (if nothing ever got written to stdout/stderr) which means users may be waiting for a log
+>= destroy time that will never show up.

 ## Open Questions

  * what should the defaults be for `max-size` and `max-file`?